theodoreyong9/AIWA/README.md

 10. **Quantitative calibration of identity cost and Sybil economics.**
 11. **Formalization of the finality / intention research vocabulary.**
 12. **Live WASM-vs-JS browser equivalence.**
+13. **Collusion in reception commitments.** Reception consistency (§34) catches a domain whose own claims contradict each other, or contradict a genuinely independent counterparty's real history.
+It does not, and structurally cannot, catch a pair or cluster that fabricates a mutually-consistent reception history together from the start — no purely relational check, with no external anchor, can rule that out.

 These are not hidden defects in the documentation.
 They are the research boundary.